kweebsdotcom/kweebs.com/content/about.md

 # Hi there!

-At Kweebs.com, we are passionate about Linux!
-Our website is your go-to resource for practical tips, clever tricks, and insightful articles that delve deep into the world of Linux.
-Whether you're a seasoned sysadmin or just starting your journey with Linux, we offer content that caters to all levels of expertise.
+Welcome to Kweebs.com, your ultimate destination for all things Linux!
+We are dedicated to sharing our passion for Linux through practical tips, innovative tricks, and in-depth articles that explore the vast landscape of this powerful operating system.
+Whether you're an experienced sysadmin or a newcomer to the Linux community, our content is designed to meet the needs of users at every skill level.

-If some information on this website has helped you and you like my content and want to help me keep on going, you can support me with a Monero or Bitcoin donation.
+If you find our resources helpful and enjoy our content, consider supporting us with a donation in Monero or Bitcoin.
+Your contributions help us continue our mission!

 ETH:
 0x933E77488916ec209c68274C82A5578bFffC52b2